allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 Right-click Add.
 Right-click Add again \(enter directly in the master list, not the unit’s list\).

 Enter “\[Unit\]/CC” for the office symbol, with \[unit\] being the name of the unit in the PEX database.
-For example, if the name of the unit in the PEX database is 80 FS, then the office symbol needs to be entered as
+For example, if the name of the unit in the PEX database is 80 FS, then the office symbol needs to be entered as “80 FS/CC”.

-“80 FS/CC”.
 In the Personnel Tab, assign that office symbol to the unit commander.
 Only one person in the unit should have this office symbol, otherwise, it may not return the correct person.
 Regardless, this field in the MPS can be overwritten and/or manually entered.

 How to Use the Mission Planning Sheet

 In the Commitments Board, build a commitment using a Crew Template.
 Add personnel to fill the template positions.

 !!!
+Note
-Note When building a crew template, a role can be required or optional.
+    When building a crew template, a role can be required or optional.
 These people are listed in the MPS Editor as “Personnel with Roles”.
 Those in required roles are indicated as critical, while those in an optional role are not.

-NOTES:
+!!!
+NOTE

-■ You can schedule additional people on that same commitment who do not go against any of the template roles.
+    * You can schedule additional people on that same commitment who do not go against any of the template roles.
 On the MPS, they are listed under “Personnel Without Roles.”
 You have the option to check any of these people as Critical.

-■ Select the commitment, right-click, and select “MPS …” to open the MPS Editor.
+    * Select the commitment, right-click, and select “MPS …” to open the MPS Editor.
 Fill in the fields.

-■ Many of the fields al ow you to enter more text than that can possibly fit on the printed product.
+    * Many of the fields al ow you to enter more text than that can possibly fit on the printed product.
 The extra text wil be truncated on the form.

-■ Save the MPS or Save & Print the MPS.
+    * Save the MPS or Save & Print the MPS.

-■ Only someone with one of the following permission roles can make save or approve actions in the MPS

-editor: Administrator, Ops Desk, Flight Scheduling, or Ground scheduling.
+    * Only someone with one of the following permission roles can make save or approve actions in the MPS editor: Administrator, Ops Desk, Flight Scheduling, or Ground scheduling.

-■ After the initial save, when the commitment is approved, select DO Approve & Save.
+    * After the initial save, when the commitment is approved, select DO Approve & Save.

-■ DO Un-approve & Save removes approval date time stamp, and saves any modifications and updates the last saved date/time stamp.
+    * DO Un-approve & Save removes approval date time stamp, and saves any modifications and updates the last saved date/time stamp.

-■ DO Re-Approve & Save, activated after an Un-approve action, adds Last Approved date/time stamp and saves any modifications and updates the last saved date/time stamp.
+    * DO Re-Approve & Save, activated after an Un-approve action, adds Last Approved date/time stamp and saves any modifications and updates the last saved date/time stamp.

 Legend

-■ PED/POS: A person’s qualifications from Setup> Personnel> Quals tab.
+* PED/POS: A person’s qualifications from Setup> Personnel> Quals tab.

-■ Red X: Anyone who has at least one certification that is Decertified for Cause, Decertified for Expiration, or, has an overdue training task associated to a certification.
+* Red X: Anyone who has at least one certification that is Decertified for Cause, Decertified for Expiration, or, has an overdue training task associated to a certification.

 ## Flying Hours

 Flying Hour Basics